-Some major questions arise among many people today - belief in what; belief in whom?
-We as followers of Jesus Christ - like Abraham, believe in God the Father; we also believe that God sent His Son, Jesus, into the world - so that "whoever believes in Him shall not perish, but have eternal life."
-(John 3:16) In addition, we believe that God sent His Holy Spirit, who as Jesus told us in His words from John 14:26: "the Father will send in My name, He will teach you all things, and bring to your remembrance all that I said to you."
-If we acknowledge and believe that much, then we also should accept and profess Jesus as our Lord and Savior - seeking a deeper relationship with Him, through prayer and through spending time reading and listening to His Holy Word.
-And yet, we still are fighting a battle with those who do not believe and question the truth - especially the Bible as truth.
+We as followers of Jesus Christ, like Abraham, believe in God the Father; we also believe that God sent His Son, Jesus, into the world, so that "whoever believes in Him shall not perish, but have eternal life."
+(John 3:16) We also believe that God sent His Holy Spirit, who as Jesus told us in His words from John 14:26, "the Father will send in My name, He will teach you all things, and bring to your remembrance all that I said to you."
+If we believe that much, then we also should accept and profess Jesus as our Lord and Savior, seeking a deeper, personal relationship with Him, through prayer and through spending time reading and listening to His Holy Word.
+That is why - guys - I gave you that book - and I pray that a year from now you will tell me how important it has been - and then you can start it all over again.
+I see we have a few extras in the back - so if you have someone at home, a son, or a friend - please take one and share.
+And yet, we still are fighting a battle with those who do not believe and question the truth, especially the Bible - as truth.

-I want you to listen to the words of Jesus that He spoke in Matthew 7:24-27 "Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.
+I often think of the words of Jesus from Matthew 7:24-27.
+I love to use these words during baptisms and weddings because they reflect the foundation that we need in order to exist.
+"Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.
 The rain came down, the streams rose, and the winds blew and beat against that house; yet it did not fall, because it had its foundation on the rock.
 But everyone who hears these words of mine and does not put them into practice is like a foolish man who built his house on sand.
 The rain came down, the streams rose, and the winds blew and beat against that house, and it fell with a great crash."
-If the foundation is faulty - so is its future.
-If our faith - our belief in Jesus Christ and the Words that He spoke to us, is solid - as if built on the rock - then our future is undeniable.
-But if we waffle or waver, unsure of what we believe or if we even believe at all, then we are like the foolish person who built on sand - and our future is like that old song "Dust in the Wind."
-An even worse scenario is the person who begins with this solid foundation - but "sells out" to the world - "sells out" to the popular thinking of the masses: you know -- "you believe what you want and I'll believe what I want."
+If the foundation is faulty, then so is its future.
+If our faith - our belief in Jesus Christ and the Words that He spoke to us, is solid, as if built on the rock - then our future is undeniable.
+But if we waffle or waver, unsure of what we believe or if we even believe at all, then we are like the foolish person who built on sand.
+An even worse situation is the person who begins with this solid foundation - but "sells out" to the world - "sells out" to the popular thinking of the masses: you know -- "you believe what you want and I'll believe what I want."
 "We'll all be OK, because we are good people!"
 In my honest opinion - that kind of thinking is the poison that destroys.
 Faith is supposed to transform culture, but with a weak foundation the opposite happens - culture transforms the faith and Satan loves it that way!
-When the foundation weakens - it's easy for him to seep into the sand that remains.
+When the foundation weakens - it's easy for the devil to seep into the sand that remains.
+It is like that bumper sticker that says "Co-exist."